orcutt989/techchallenge/README.md

 ## Technical Challenge Questions

 1. *Describe the most difficult hurdle you had to overcome in implementing your solution.*
-    * The biggest hurdle I encoutered was figuring out that Vagrant reserves eth0 for NAT and this wasn't the IP Jenkins was being served from.
+    * The biggest hurdle I encountered was figuring out that Vagrant reserves eth0 for NAT and this wasn't the IP Jenkins was being served from.
 It took me a bit to figure out that I needed to add an interface.

 2. *Please explain why requirement (d) above is important.*
     ```